Join the rewards club for food lovers and unlock rewards

 A piece of sushi in between chopsticks

-Open six days a week, this Hearne Hill iconic destination serves up a gargantuan sushi buffet come the evenings.
+What: Open six days a week, this Herne Hill iconic destination serves up a gargantuan sushi buffet come the evenings.
 For under £25 you’re free to feast on a wide range of both classic sushi rolls and more unusual serves.
 We love the vegetarian hosomaki rolls stuffed with yellow oshiko pickles and the flying fish roe gunkans, which are oval shaped pieces of rice wrapped in seaweed and then crowned with your chosen topping.

 Where: 24 Milkwood Road, SE24 0HH